-Before fishing in the National Park, anglers should call ahead and confirm season dates and catch limits.
+Before fishing in the national park, anglers should call ahead and confirm season dates and catch limits.
 There is a permit and licence fee applied, along with equipment restrictions.
 Regulations differ in most cases from those for fishing in provincial waters outside the park.
-Visitors can get updated information from Parks Canada at one of the warden offices in Ingonish (902-285-2542) and Chéticamp (902-224-2490).
+Visitors can get updated information from Parks Canada at the warden office by calling 902-285-2582.

 When angling in Cape Breton Highlands National Park, it is unlawful to:

 - Fish without a national park fishing permit and a park entry pass.

 - Fish by any means other than angling.

 - Fish with any combination of hooks capable of catching more than one fish at a time or by foul hooking.

 - Fish from one hour after sunset to one hour before sunrise.